pjdebi/python-file-renamer/README.md

-Run the application using `python3 main.py`.
+Run the application using `python main.py`.
 When in the same directory as the file.
+Python 3.9.6 used.

 Provide a full path the directory containing files you want to rename.
 Enter the season of the series ex: 1, 3, 10, 23.
 You will be shown what the values will update from and to.